Last Update: 11/25/06

 The adjustable neck is reinforced with carbon fiber bars and hard maple.

+The first two Schramm lattice guitars!
 Notice the arm rest on these guitars.
 The arm rest prevents the player from touching the top allowing more of it to vibrate.

 Side view.